SUU’s Course Numbering System

 Common Course Numbers & Learning Outcomes

-The following course numbers are reserved for specific course types as listed below, along with examples of level-appropriate learning outcomes.
+The following course numbers are reserved for specific course types as listed below.

 Undergraduate: Lower-Division (1000-2999)